Accounting | Law | Marketing & Public Relations | Media | Legends

 Favorite Atlanta place to visit: Atlanta Botanical Garden

-Kevin A. Gooch is a partner at DLA Piper, where he serves clients in the Fortune 500; with a diverse practice, he has the most experience serving as outside general counsel as well as negotiating and documenting large debt transactions on behalf of financial institutions or corporate borrowers.
+Kevin Gooch is a financial services attorney in Holland & Knight’s Atlanta office.
+With a diverse practice, he has the most experience serving as outside general counsel as well as negotiating and documenting large debt transactions on behalf of financial institutions or corporate borrowers.
 Over the course of his career, Gooch has closed loan transactions and restructurings worth over $20 billion.
-He worked previously for McKenna Long & Aldridge (now Dentons) and Alston & Bird.
+He worked previously for McKenna Long & Aldrich (now Dentons), Alston & Bird, and DLA Piper.
 Gooch is the youngest board chair in the history of 100 Black Men of Atlanta and an adjunct professor at the University of Georgia School of Law.

 Education: Emory University, University of Georgia School of Law (JD)